frankn172/CPSC362-VCS/README.txt

 Features:
 Copies all the files and folders from the given directory into a new repository.
-Converts the file names from the given directory using the checksum provided and saves those files under the new names into the new repository.
+Converts the file names from the given directory using the checksum provided and saves those files under the ArtifactID into the new repository.
 There are no missing features.

 Bugs: